-Wireless strategies for business continuity gain importance as enterprise expand IoT, cloud, and other technologies
+Wireless strategies for backup WAN connectivity gain importance as enterprise expand IoT, cloud, and other technologies

 Our evolving world has seen uninterrupted connectivity become a business requirement.
 With cloud services, IoT devices, and increasing mobility putting a strain on wired network architecture, more organizations are looking to adopt a wireless wide-area network (WAN) to keep a competitive edge.